Go to Reviews.org US Edition

 Ding-ding.
 We’ve entered round two of our Optus vs Telstra match-up.

 While there’s a serious conversation to be had about the red-hot rivalry between Optus and Telstra in the mobile space, things aren’t as complicated when it comes to broadband (for now, at least).

 With that said, there are a few key data points we can compare that paint a picture of what it’s like being a customer on either network.
-Optus still has the upper hand when it comes to price, and has better typical evening download speeds according to ACCC’s broadband speed test program.
+Optus still has the upper hand when it comes to price, and has better typical evening download speeds according to ACCC's broadband speed test program.
 With that said, Telstra beats Optus when it comes to customer experience and stability.
-While the ACCC reports that Optus customers experience better speeds on average, its reports also show that Telstra outperforms Optus on almost every other measurement.
+While the ACCC reports that Optus customers experience better speeds and fewer outages on average, its reports also show that Telstra outperforms Optus in terms of latency and web page loading time.

 Optus vs Telstra: Unlimited NBN plans

 Unlike the days of ADSL, both Optus and Telstra offer unlimited data on all their fixed NBN plans.
 They both also offer contract-free agreements, so you can switch at any time.
 However, when it comes to speeds, there are some noticeable differences between which NBN tiers are offered by both telcos.